DMCApps/NavigationFragment/ReadMe.md

 ##Future Plans and Examples

 1. Master-Detail
-2. Make into Maven project
-3. Tabs
+2. Tabs
-4. Complete Set Up with Maven and jCenter once all approved http://inthecheesefactory.com/blog/how-to-upload-library-to-jcenter-maven-central-as-dependency/en
+3. Complete Set Up with Maven and jCenter once all approved http://inthecheesefactory.com/blog/how-to-upload-library-to-jcenter-maven-central-as-dependency/en

 ##Uploading updates to jCenter and Maven